New York Sports Betting Revenue

 Perhaps even more illustrative of the benefits of allowing online wagers is a side-by-side comparison of New York and New Hampshire.

 |Allowed Online Betting in 2020?||No||Yes|

 |State Population (2020)||20,201,249||1,377,529|

 |In-State Pro Sports Teams||9+||0|

 |Revenue (Oct-Dec 2020)||$7,501,911||$13,511,987|

-In his bid to pass new sports betting legislation in 2021, Senator Joseph Addabbo Jr. cited a Spectrum Gaming Group report estimating that New York is missing out on approximately $1 billion per year in revenue without online sports betting.
+In his bid to pass new sports betting legislation in 2021, Senator Joseph Addabbo Jr. cited a Spectrum Gaming Group report estimating that New York was missing out on approximately $1 billion per year in revenue without online sports betting.

 New Jersey was the largest market in America in 2020, and Pennsylvania has firmly secured itself in third place for the time being.
 Both sports betting powerhouses are neighbors to New York and have several well-known casino resorts.
 More importantly, their online sportsbooks were gifted several years to get a head start on building their customer base.

-Keep an eye on the Empire State
+Keep an Eye on the Empire State

-Sports Betting Dime will keep you updated with the latest New York sports betting information, via our NY sports betting page.
+Sports Betting Dime will keep you updated with the latest New York sports betting information, via our NY sports betting apps.
 To see how New York compares to other states, be sure to explore our state-by-state sports betting revenue tracker.